Istanbul: Ethnic and religious groups

 A 2019 survey study by KONDA that examined the religiosity of the voting-age adults in Istanbul showed that 57% of the surveyed had a religion and were trying to practise its requirements.
 This was followed by nonobservant people with 26% who identified with a religion but generally did not practise its requirements.
 11% stated they were fully devoted to their religion, meanwhile 6% were non-believers who did not believe the rules and requirements of a religion.
 24% of the surveyed also identified themselves as "religious conservatives".
-Around 90% of Istanbul's population are Sunni Muslims and Alevism forms the second biggest religious group.
+About 90% of Istanbul's population are Sunni Muslims and Alevism forms the second biggest religious group.

 Into the 19th century, the Christians of Istanbul tended to be either Greek Orthodox, members of the Armenian Apostolic Church or Catholic Levantines.
 Greeks and Armenians form the largest Christian population in the city.
 While Istanbul's Greek population was exempted from the 1923 population exchange with Greece, changes in tax status and the 1955 anti-Greek pogrom prompted thousands to leave.
 Following Greek migration to the city for work in the 2010s, the Greek population rose to nearly 3,000 in 2019, still greatly diminished since 1919, when it stood at 350,000.
 There are today 50,000 to 70,000 Armenians in Istanbul down from a peak of 164,000 in 1913.
 As of 2019, an estimated 18,000 of the country's 25,000 Christian Assyrians live in Istanbul.